apache/seatunnel/docs/en/connector-v2/sink/kafka.md

 Kafka Brokers List.

-### producer [string]
+### kafka.* [kafka producer config]

 In addition to the above parameters that must be specified by the `Kafka producer` client, the user can also specify multiple non-mandatory parameters for the `producer` client, covering [all the producer parameters specified in the official Kafka document](https://kafka.apache.org/documentation.html#producerconfigs).

-The way to specify the parameter is to add the prefix `producer.` to the original parameter name.
-For example, the way to specify `request.timeout.ms` is: `producer.request.timeout.ms = 60000` .
+The way to specify the parameter is to add the prefix `kafka.` to the original parameter name.
+For example, the way to specify `request.timeout.ms` is: `kafka.request.timeout.ms = 60000` .
 If these non-essential parameters are not specified, they will use the default values given in the official Kafka documentation.

 ### semantic [string]